EKlatt/2021-AVR-IDE-GCC-11/INSTALL.md

 ## Installation of MyIDE:<br>
-* You may download the ready to use Beta-release
+* You may download the ready to use Beta-release.
-* Creating your own version.
+* Or creating your own version.
 Follow the instructions below.<br>
 After downloading "2020-AVR-Arduino-IDE-main.zip" unzip it.<br>
 Paste the downloaded folder where ether you want.<br>
 Rename it to e.g. MyIDE.<br>